SIGNA

 • Learning how to join and become more involved with on-campus organizations & clubs

-• Learning to self-advocate and advocate for neuro-diverse topics
+• Learning to self-advocate and advocate for neurodiverse topics

 • Starting and maintaining on-campus organizations/clubs